Meatball Recipe with Dill and Sour Cream Sauce2013-05-12

 The sauce makes it a perfect recipe to serve over noodles or rice.

-As well, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.
+As well, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment and your own recipes below.